glennib/z157/README.md

 [![Crates.io](https://img.shields.io/crates/v/z157.svg)](https://crates.io/crates/z157)
 [![docs.rs (with version)](https://img.shields.io/docsrs/z157/latest)](https://docs.rs/z157/latest/z157/)

-Parser for the field name filter described in [Zalando's RESTful API and Event guideline #157](https://opensource.zalando.com/restful-api-guidelines/#157).
+Parser for the field filter defined in [Zalando's RESTful API and Event guideline #157](https://opensource.zalando.com/restful-api-guidelines/#157).

-## When do I need this?
+## When would I need this?

 If your HTTP service accepts a query parameter that lets the caller specify which fields they would like, this crate helps you parse such a string.